Symmetric Quantum Walks on Hamming Graphs and Their Limit Distributions: Zeros of a self-reciprocal polynomial

-and $p(z)$ satisfies this if $-1/(n-1)\le \rho\le 1/(n-1)$. \end{proof}
+and $p_n(z)$ satisfies this if $-1/(n-1)\le \rho\le 1/(n-1)$. \end{proof}

-In the following part of this paper, we assume $n$ is prime, namely, $\eta^k=e^{2\pi\sqrt{-1}k/n}$, $k\in\{1,2,\ldots,n-1\}$ are the primitive roots of unity.
+In the following, we assume $n$ is prime, namely, \smash{$\zeta^k={\rm e}^{2\pi\sqrt{-1}k/n}$}, $k\in\{1,2,\dots,n-1\}$ are the primitive roots of unity.
 This assumption makes following expressions explicit.
-We collect some properties of the zeros of the polynomial \eqref{pol}.
+We collect some properties of the zeros of the polynomial~\eqref{pol}.

-\begin{proposition} Let $n$ be a prime.
-If unity is a zero of the polynomial \eqref{pol}, then $\rho=-1/(n-1)$, and if a primitive root of unity is a zero, then $\rho=1$. \end{proposition}
+\begin{Proposition} Assume $n$ is a prime.
+If unity is a zero of the polynomial~\eqref{pol}, then ${\rho=-1/(n-1)}$, and if a primitive root of unity is a zero, then $\rho=1$. \end{Proposition}

 \begin{proof} The first assertion follows immediately.
 The second assertion follows by